a new society

 What does it mean to be conscious?

-The project, titled A new society, is still a work in progress.
-So far, it has led to the creation of several elements, including the fetal mask and the child.
-The design and conception process has been long but fulfilling.
-Watching ideas come to life has been thrilling.
-Unfortunately, the journey was abruptly interrupted, leaving the project incomplete.
-However, I am determined to finish it because it represents much more to me than just an artistic endeavour.
+A new society is a conceptual photography and art project currently in progress.
+So far, it has resulted in the creation of several key pieces, including the fetal mask and the figure of the child, central elements rich in symbolism and artistic depth.
+The design and conceptualisation process has been long but deeply rewarding.
+Seeing abstract ideas evolve into tangible forms has been an exciting and transformative experience.
+The project was unexpectedly interrupted, leaving some parts incomplete.
+However, I am determined to finish it, as it represents far more than an artistic endeavour - it reflects a personal journey of growth, experimentation, and expression.

 THE INDIVIDUAL